WirelessAlien/MovieDB/README.md

 ## About The Project

-ShowCase (formerly Movie DB) is a fully open-source Android application designed for enthusiasts to explore, discover, and organize their personal collection of films and television series.
+ShowCase (formerly Movie DB) is a fully free and open-source Android application designed for enthusiasts to explore, discover, and organize their personal collection of films and television series.

 It offers synchronization with your TMDB and Trakt accounts.
 Once logged in, you can sync your favorites, watchlist, rated movies, and more.
 It also integrates with a local database to keep track of your shows.
 You can assign various statuses to each title—such as ‘planned’, ‘watched’, or ‘dropped’—rate them, and note the dates you commenced and concluded each show.